yiisoft/yii-bulma/README.md

 ### Register asset in application params

-You can register it in the application parameters for which the Asset will be available for all views.
+You can register asset in the application parameters, `config/params.php`.
+Asset will be available for all views of this application.

 ```php
 use  Yiisoft\Yii\Bulma\Asset\BulmaAsset;